Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * An image of a huge twisting maze, like brain coral.
 Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.
 * Actually, could the most interesting landmarks on the map be marked, and could the player control their respawning to approach them?
 * The souls you sacrifice on death determine your respawn direction - towards an "Ideology pole" that contains an exit point, one for each caste.
 Should these "poles" expand as the game progresses, and cause a cataclysm if they ever touch the centre?
 This could be a nice replacement for "hunger clock" type mechanics.
-* Add a "Rogue" room with a layout like the OG.

 **Serene Project**